 How to Store

-No matter which way you slice, chop or mince it, prepared garlic should be stored in an airtight container in the fridge for up to 1 week.
+Whether you slice, chop, or mince it, prepared garlic should be stored in an airtight container in the fridge for up to one week.

 Common Garlic Conversions